Moshe Vardi: Awards and honors

 Vardi is a Guggenheim Fellow, ACM Fellow, AAAI Fellow, Fellow of the American Association for the Advancement of Science and a Foreign Member of the Royal Society (ForMemRS).
 He was designated a highly cited researcher by the Institute for Scientific Information, and was elected as a member of the US National Academy of Engineering, the National Academy of Sciences. the European Academy of Sciences, and the Academia Europaea (MAE).
 He was elected a Fellow of the American Academy of Arts and Sciences in 2010.
 He was included in the 2019 class of fellows of the American Mathematical Society "for contributions to the development and use of mathematical logic in computer science".

 Personal life

 Vardi lives with his wife Pamela Geyer in the Houston area.
-(As of March 2013, he was living in "Bellaire, Texas", which is a suburb of Houston.)
-His step-son Aaron Hertzmann is also a computer scientist at Adobe Research.
+(As of March 2013, he was living in Bellaire, a suburb of Houston.)
+His step-son Aaron Hertzmann is a computer scientist at Adobe Research.

+Vardi is open about his Zionism and is listed as a signatory on an anti-academic-boycott letter “United Against the Academic Boycott of Israel,” that denies that genocide has ever occurred in Palestine, despite an inquiry by a United Nations Independent International Commission and International Association of Genocide Scholars stating that the legal definition of genocide has been met according to the Genocide Convention.
+Vardi supports a two-state solution and served 5 years in the Israel Defense Forces, participating in two wars during his service.
+Vardi has remarked that boycotts against Israel on university campuses are "deeply distasteful".